butames/markdown-cv/index.md

 Dr. Butame began his academic work as a postdoctoral fellow at CTBScience.
 Below are a sampling of the projects and programs and specific responsibilities and duties:

 __Scale It Up Program (ATN 153: EPIS Study)__
+_ Develop papers for publication in scientific journals.
+_ Manage a team to collect and manage survey data.
+_ Develop materials and posters for scientific conferences.

 __Scale It Up Program (ATN 169: EHR-COC Study)__
+_ Develop papers for publication in scientific journals.
+_ Conduct phone interviews and collect and manage qualitative data.
+_ Develop materials and posters for scientific conferences.

 ## Other Work Experience